linjing0207/cs686-blockchain-p5-linjing0207/README.md

 >1.
 Each block stores all user’s newest balance and includes each TX happened in that time.
 [4/18]
 >2.
 API: show balance and transactions.
 [4/20]
 >3.
-User could transfer ether coins to other users.
+User could transfer ether coins to other users, send TX to miners.
 [4/22]
 >4.
 Miners add TX to mempool and forward TX to peers.
 [4/22]
 >5.
 Miner will priority serves the transactions with high TX fee, validate TX.
 [4/25]
 >6.
 When miner generate a new block, miner will process transaction and get TX fee, then forward heartbeat to peers.
 [4/28]